 Starting with…

-But it can’t be just any baby gate: you need to make sure the baby gate you choose secures to the walls (i.e., do NOT put a free-standing baby gate in front of your fireplace—these can topple over and you can end up with even more injuries!), and it should also have an opening for you to easily enter and leave the area when you need to tend to the fire.
+Unfortunately, you can’t just use any baby gate.
+A gate to block off a fireplace has to: 1) secure to the walls (i.e., do NOT put a free-standing baby gate in front of your fireplace, which could topple over and lead to even more injuries), and 2) have an opening so can actually access the area to the fire.

-If you have a wood-burning fireplace, you’ll want to place your gate farther back so that it protects your littles from the open fire’s popping embers and sparks.
+If you have a wood-burning fireplace, you’ll want to place your gate farther back from the hearth so that it protects your littles from the open fire’s popping embers and sparks.
 If you have a gas fireplace, however, you can place your gate much closer.

 Fireplace gates will also protect your little one from hot glass burns from gas fireplaces, which happen far too often (over 200 children get third degree burns from hot fireplace surfaces every year).